 Advice enquiries and complaints privacy notice

-This privacy notice is designed to help you understand how we use personal information when delivering our complaints, compliance and requests for information services.
+This privacy notice is designed to help you understand how we use personal information when delivering our customer relations and information services and compliance projects.
 We have set out below the services types, the information we may use to deliver the services, who we may share it with, and how long we will keep it.

 The services covered within this privacy notice

-Assess and respond to Children’s Social Care, Adults Social Care and Corporate complaints.
+- A complaint from you under the Council’s separate Children’s Social Care, Adults Social Care and Corporate Complaints policies

 Information we hold about you

 We only collect and use the minimum amount of personal information required when delivering a service to you.